 GreenLAnd Circumnavigation Expedition – GLACE

-The GreenLAnd Circumnavigation Expedition (GLACE) will offer an unprecedented complete circumnavigation of Greenland in a single expedition over a 2-month period in August and September 2019.
+The GreenLAnd Circumnavigation Expedition (GLACE) will offer an unprecedented complete circumnavigation of Greenland in a single expedition over a 2-month period.
 The expedition will provide access to the remote and as yet critically understudied Northern Greenland area and provide a unique opportunity to investigate the marine, terrestrial, atmospheric, and cryospheric environments of the Arctic.

 For its second expedition, the ATKA team led by François Bernard, seeks to circumnavigate the North Pole on board of their Polar sailing boat.
 The boat will open her doors to artists, extreme sportsmen, moviemakers, educators, writers and scientists in order to explore the region, to share knowledge on it and more generally to convey the passion for the Arctic.
 Together with the ATKA team, the SPI has set up a pedagogical programme on the Arctic in order to bring this largely unknown region closer to young people in Switzerland.